The History of French Melody in 10 Lesser Known Composers

 Cécile Chaminade (1857 - 1944)

-Encouraged by Camille Saint-Saëns and Bizet; her entry to the conservatoire was a great success.
-She would go on to compose three grand, beautiful symphonies, two hundred pieces for piano and 150 mélodies.
+Encouraged by Camille Saint-Saëns and Bizet, her admission into the conservatoire was a great success.
+She would go on to compose three grand and beautiful symphonies, over two hundred works for piano and 150 mélodies.

 L’été by Cécile Chaminade, set to a poem by Edouard Guinand.